scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 required change in the spacecraft velocity which must be accomplished to get the spacecraft back on course.
-Once in hand, this :math:`\Delta V` vector will be sent to the spacecraft propulsion team, who will decompose it into actual thruster firings on the spacecraft.
+Once in hand, this :math:`\Delta V` vector will be sent to the spacecraft propulsion team, who will decompose it into thruster firings on the spacecraft.
 These will be uplinked to the spacecraft, which will then perform the maneuver.